-Love and Monsters, in my opinion, is one of, if not the single best, episode of Doctor Who since its triumphant revival in 2005.
+Love & Monsters, in my opinion, is one of, if not the single best, episode of Doctor Who since its triumphant revival in 2005.
 A lot of readers will stop there and not bother with the rest of this post, for that statement will undoubtedly elicit a plethora of angered derision from outraged fans.
-Love and Monsters, to put it mildly, is not popular.
-It was ranked 220th out of 241 in the latest official Doctor Who magazine poll, the fifth lowest ranked episode of the revived series.
+Love & Monsters, to put it mildly, is not popular.
+It was ranked 220th out of 241 in the latest official Doctor Who Magazine poll; the fifth lowest ranked episode of the revived series.
 Positioned, as it is, at the end of David Tennant’s hugely popular second season, in an era when the show had reached new heights of popularity, with almost every episode receiving unconditional praise from fandom, its low esteem is decidedly anomalous.
 This post will analyse the episode, probing into why it’s so unpopular with fandom, and providing evidence to support my claim that it is one of the greatest scripts ever presented under the banner of Doctor Who.

-Love and Monsters is what the production team titled ‘a Doctor-lite episode’, an episode that featured only a limited appearance from the Doctor (David Tennant) due to overlapping filming schedules.
-The uninitiated may immediately latch onto that as an explanation for the episode’s unpopularity, but the answer is not that easy, as the other two Doctor-lite episodes, Blink, and Turn Left, are two of the show’s most popular.
+Love & Monsters is what the production team titled a ‘Doctor-lite episode’: episodes that featured only a limited appearance from the Doctor (David Tennant) due to overlapping filming schedules.
+The uninitiated may immediately latch onto this as an explanation for the episode’s unpopularity, but the answer is not that easy, as the other two Doctor-lite episodes, Blink and Turn Left, are two of the show’s most popular.
 With the Doctor only being able to take a small part in the action, the episode instead invents a new protagonist, Elton (Marc Warren).
-Elton is an average guy, apart from the fact that as a child, he briefly encountered the Doctor one late night in his family home, and he’s been driven to discover what purpose the mysterious time-traveller had for being there.
-One of the episodes greatest innovations is that the story is being retold by Elton via a video-blog.
-Immediately, we see that Elton is an ‘untrustworthy narrator’, as he tells the story from his perspective, in his zany, child-like manner.
-Examples of this include him witnessing the Doctor and Rose (Billie Piper) chase a monster back and forth down the same corridor (a reference to an often mocked budgetary restraint of the series), and his computer exploding as the Internet goes into meltdown with rumours about the Doctor.
-This over the top manner of storytelling is one of the main criticisms the episode receives from fans, who don’t seem to understand that we’re viewing Elton’s personalised version of events.
+Elton is an average guy, apart from the fact that as a child he briefly encountered the Doctor one late night in his family home, and ever since he’s been driven to discover what purpose the mysterious time traveller had for being there.
+One of the episode’s greatest innovations is that the story is being retold by Elton via a video blog.
+Immediately, we see that Elton is an ‘untrustworthy narrator’, as he tells the story from his perspective, in his zany, childlike manner.
+Examples of this include him witnessing the Doctor and Rose (Billie Piper) chase a monster back and forth down the same corridor (a reference to an often mocked budgetary restraint of the series) and his computer exploding as the Internet goes into meltdown with rumours about the Doctor.
+This over the top manner of storytelling is one of the main targets of criticism from fans, who don’t seem to understand that we’re viewing Elton’s personalised version of events.

-Comparisons are also drawn between Victor’s takeover of the previously independent LINDA and the tyranny of greedy capitalist organisations and corrupt governments.
-Victor’s attire, including pinstriped suit and suitcase, resembles that of a high-class businessman or politician, and he is heard to yell slogans at the group, such as, “complete your targets!”.
+Comparisons are also drawn between Victor’s takeover of the previously independent LINDA and the tyranny of greedy organisations and corrupt governments.
+Victor’s attire, including pinstriped suit and suitcase, resembles that of a high-class businessman or politician, and he is heard to yell slogans at the group, such as, “complete your targets”.
 With Victor in charge, the group is pushed to exploit the poor and vulnerable, lying to and manipulating them for their own selfish gain.
 Elton is sent undercover to gather information from Jackie Tyler (Camille Coduri).
 Jackie is characterised as lonely, emotional and vulnerable.
-Left behind by her daughter, Rose, she utters dialogue such as, “I can’t bear it silent”, “it’s just me these days, rattling about” and, “She’s so far away.
-I get left here sometimes, and I don’t know where she is.
-Anything could be happening to her, anything, and I just go a bit mad”.
-Elton, witnessing Jackie’s distress after receiving a ‘phone call from Rose, has an epiphany and realises, as he puts it, “what’s really important”.
-He puts a stop to his exploitation of Jackie, realising where LINDA has gone wrong with their selfish pursuits and also his love for Ursula.
+Left behind by her daughter, Rose, she utters dialogue such as, “(I) can’t bear it silent”, “It’s just me these days, rattling about” and “She’s so far away.
+I get left here sometimes and I don’t know where she is.
+Anything could be happening to her, anything.
+And I just go a bit mad.”
+Elton, witnessing Jackie’s distress after receiving a ‘phone call from Rose, has an epiphany and realises, as he puts it, what’s “really important”.
+He puts a stop to his exploitation of Jackie, realising where LINDA has gone wrong with its selfish pursuits, and also his love for Ursula.
 This leads to what I believe is one of the most emotionally affecting scenes Doctor Who has ever produced.
-Discovering Elton has been using her, Jackie professes the lengths she will go to protect her daughter and the Doctor, and her disgust at being exploited by Elton.
+Discovering Elton has been using her, Jackie professes the lengths she will go to to protect her daughter and the Doctor, and her disgust at being exploited by Elton.
 The revived series is often lauded for its emotional content, but I feel often the wrong instances are given credit.
-Girls falling for mysterious heroes, such as is depicted in the popular relationship between Rose and the Tenth Doctor, are standard fare on the big and small screen, but Jackie’s emotional outburst offers something altogether different.
-Jackie represents the oppressed, fighting back against the selfish tyrants who seek to exploit them.
-Jackie displaying her selfless loyalty, and devotion to protecting others well-being, that she maintains despite the selfish cruelty she has been victim to, is truly inspiring, life-affirming stuff, and hits hard on a real emotional level.
+Girls falling for mysterious heroes, such as depicted in the popular relationship between Rose and the Tenth Doctor, are standard fare on the big and small screen, but Jackie’s emotional outburst offers something altogether different.
+Jackie represents the oppressed and underprivileged fighting back against the selfish tyrants who seek to exploit them.
+Jackie displaying her selfless loyalty and devotion to protecting others’ well-being, which she maintains despite the selfish cruelty she’s been victim to, is truly inspiring, life-affirming stuff, and it hits hard on a real emotional level.

 Elton explains that in life we must not conform to what is expected of us or pushed on us by other people.
 There is so much more to the world than one single vision, and although we will face bad times and uncertainty, this is part of life, and we must rise above it, take pride in our achievements, and find happiness with others and with ourselves.
-I hope that I have given people who have dismissed this episode a new perspective, and shown that a script can be multi-layered without being overcrowded or resorting to the plot puzzles of popular Doctor Who episodes such as Blink.
-This isn’t disposable television, this is a scriptwriting masterclass, filled with important life-lessons and technical innovations.
-An engaging, moving, witty, alarming, enjoyable story, which in comparison to more popular episodes, is so much stranger, so much darker, so much madder, and so much better!
+I hope that I have given people who have dismissed this episode a new perspective, and shown that a script can be multilayered without being overcrowded or resorting to the plot puzzles of popular Doctor Who episodes such as Blink.
+This isn’t disposable television; this is a scriptwriting masterclass, filled with important life lessons and technical innovations.
+An engaging, moving, witty, alarming, enjoyable story, which in comparison to more popular episodes is so much stranger, so much darker, so much madder.
+And so much better.